Louis047/Windows-Dots/README.md

 > [!NOTE]
 > `userChome.css` - For browser user-interface customization
+>
 > `userContent.css` - For customizing inner elements of the browser
+>
 > To open the current profile folder, do the following steps
 > 1. Open `about:profiles`
 > 2. Open the profile folder which is currently active
 > 3. Follow the above third step

-The above steps are purely for customizing zen browser manually.
-I have worked on a Sine Mod called [`Square UI`](https://github.com/Louis047/Square-UI) for eliminating rounded corners in both the browser and the websites rendered without the need of extensions, and have all the configurations combined and automated.
+The above steps are purely for customizing the browser manually.
+I have worked on a sine mod called [`Square UI`](https://github.com/Louis047/Square-UI) for eliminating rounded corners in both the browser and the websites rendered without the need of extensions, and have all the configurations combined and automated.
 Also has `Custom uiFont` mod integrated.

 Recommended Mods
 - Square UI (Highlhy recommended if you don't want to add the customizations manually)
-- Custom uiFont
+- Custom uiFont (If configured manually)
 - Left Side Glance
 - No Sidebar Scrollbar
-- Private Mode Highlighting
 - Remove Tab X - set for pinned tabs only